Tipser/slate/source/includes/_tipser-elements.md

 ## `Store` Element

-The Store displays all collections selected “visible” in one view and is best used to present a group of collections on a separate page.
-The shop should be placed in a page where sufficient space is available, however the script automatically blends in and adapts to the space given.
+The Store is the best way to present a group of collections on a separate page.
+It is best to place it on a page where sufficient space is available, however, the script automatically blends in and adapts to the given space.

 Collections are created using the [Tipser Tools](#tipser-tools), or the Store Front Editor on [tipser.com](https://tipser.com).
-This works the same way as for Get The Look.

-Before you insert Store on your page, make sure there is at least one collection created in your store, otherwise no content will be rendered if your shop is empty.
+Before you insert Store on your page, make sure there is at least one collection created in your store, otherwise no content will be rendered.

-Insert below HTML on your page in the place where you want the `Store` element to be rendered.
+Insert the following HTML snippet in your code in the place where you want the `Store` element to be rendered.

 ```html
 <div id="tipser_store"></div>
 ```

-<aside class="notify"><code>Store</code> Element is best inserted as a top level Element on a separate page and should contain the full content area for the best shopping experience.</aside>
+<aside class="notify"><code>Store</code> Element is best inserted as a top-level Element on a separate page and should take the full content area for the best shopping experience.</aside>

 ***